starpit/openwhisk-oauth/README.md

 the first time you use the script, it will also prompt you to set up oauth credentials with the providers of your choosing.

-### Configuring Providers By Hand

-If you prefer to set up the provider credentials by hand, then
-   1. `cp conf/providers-template.json conf/providers.json`
-   2. edit `conf/providers.json` to add your client_ids and client_secrets
-   3. `cp conf/providers-client-template.json conf/providers.client.json`
-   4. edit `conf/providers-client` to add your client_ids

 ### Supported Providers

 This package current supports these providers: